Bolivia's San Pedro 'tourist prison', 20 years on

 Large-scale tours of the prison are no longer possible.
 Today backpackers typically opt for La Paz walking tours, which stop outside the prison walls and tell Marching Powder's story.

-When Rusty Young and Thomas McFadden returned to the prison for their forthcoming documentary Wildlands, they happened upon one such tour group and snuck alongside them, incognito.
+When Rusty Young and Thomas McFadden returned to the prison for their forthcoming documentary Wildlands, they happened upon one such tour group and tagged along, incognito.

 "They kept making factual errors, so I couldn't help asking smart-arsed questions," says Mr Young.
 Eventually an Irish traveller, who had just read the book, recognised the pair.
 "He whispered, 'You're Rusty, You're Thomas!'
 And we sneaked off together for a beer."